belzecue/atnb_XSM_Extended_State_Machine/README.md

 XSM Extended State Machine
 ==========================

-Latest version : 1.4.2
+Latest version : 1.4.3

 A freely inspired implementation of [StateCharts](https://statecharts.github.io/what-is-a-statechart.html) for Godot.
-This plugin provides States composition, regions and helper functions for animations and timers.
+This plugin provides States composition (ie sub-States), regions (ie parallel States) and helper functions for animations and timers.
 It is licensed MIT and written by [ATN](https://gitlab.com/atnb).

 Understanding XSM
 -----------------

-A Finite State Machine (FSM) is a way for developpers to separate their code's logic into different parts.
+A Finite State Machine (FSM) is a way for game creators to separate their code's logic into different parts.
 In Godot, it would be in different Nodes.
 XSM allows to have substates of a State so that you don't have to create a complex inheritage pattern.
 You can simply add State Nodes as children of a State Node.
-If you do so, when a child is active, all his parents are active too.
+If you do so, when a child is active, all his parents are active too and they are going to proceed (update).

 If a State has_regions, all its children are active or inactive at the same time, as soon as it is active or inactive.